Jahanara Begum: Sufism

+An aspect of her Sufi work also included an autobiographical narrative, detailing her thoughts and experiences, titled Sahibiya (The Lady’s Treatise), and contained information pertaining to her spiritual experience, her search for a Sufi master and her transitioning to the Qadiri order in Lahore.
+This transition was a complicated decision to make: “It occurred to me that I was a disciple of the Chishti order, but now that I was entering the Qadiri order, would there be conflict in me?”

 Jahanara Begum stated that she and her brother Dārā were the only descendants of Timur to embrace Sufism.
-However, Aurangzeb was spiritually trained as a follower of Sufism as well.
-As a patron of Sufi literature, she commissioned translations of and commentaries on many works of classical literature.
+(However, Aurangzeb was spiritually trained as a follower of Sufism as well.)
+As a patron of Sufi literature, she commissioned translations and commentaries of many works of classic Sufi literature.

 War of Succession

 Shah Jahan fell seriously ill in 1657.
 A war of succession broke out among his four sons, Dara Shikoh, Shah Shuja, Aurangzeb and Murad Baksh.

 During the war of succession, Jahanara supported her brother Dara Shikoh, the eldest son of Shah Jahan.
 When Dara Shikoh's generals sustained a defeat at Dharmat (1658) at the hands of Aurangzeb, Jahanara wrote a letter to Aurangzeb and advised him not to disobey his father and fight with his brother.
 She was unsuccessful.
 Dara was badly defeated in the Battle of Samugarh (29 May 1658), and fled towards Delhi.

-Shah Jahan did everything he could, to stop the planned invasion of Agra.
-He asked Jahanara to use her feminine diplomacy to convince Murad and Shuja not to throw their weight on the side of Aurangzeb.
+Shah Jahan did everything he could to stop the planned invasion of Agra.
+He asked Jahanara to use her diplomacy to convince Murad and Shuja not to throw their weight on the side of Aurangzeb.

 In June 1658, Aurangzeb besieged his father Shah Jahan in the Agra Fort, forcing him to surrender unconditionally, by cutting off the water supply.
 Jahanara came to Aurangzeb on 10 June, proposing a partition of the empire.
-Dara Shikoh would be given the Punjab and adjoining territories, Shuja would get Bengal, Murad would get Gujarat, Aurangzeb’s son Sultan Muhammad would get the Deccan, and the rest of the empire would go to Aurangzeb.
-Aurangzeb refused Jahanara’s proposition on the grounds that Dara Shikoh was an infidel.
+Dara Shikoh would be given the Punjab and adjoining territories, Shuja would get Bengal, Murad would get Gujarat, Aurangzeb's son Sultan Muhammad would get the Deccan, and the rest of the empire would go to Aurangzeb.
+Aurangzeb refused Jahanara's proposition on the grounds that Dara Shikoh was an infidel.

-On Aurangzeb's ascent to the throne, Jahanara joined her father in imprisonment at the Agra Fort, where she devoted herself to his care till his death in 1666.
+On Aurangzeb's ascent to the throne, Jahanara joined her father in imprisonment at the Agra Fort, where she devoted herself to his care until his death in 1666.
+Her rival and younger sister, Roshanara, replaced her as Padshah Begum and Begum Sahib, and took over the control of the imperial family and palace thanks to the assistance she had rendered to Aurangzeb during the war of succession.

-After the death of their father, Jahanara and Aurangzeb reconciled.
-He gave her the title, Empress of Princesses, and she replaced Roshanara as the First Lady.